 Next, it’s time to collect everything that you need and get to work!
 Foley artists tend to record the individual sounds they need one by one, as this simplifies the process.

-What’s more, recording in real time is vital.
-As by watching the film you can assess if the sounds match the visuals.
+What’s more, recording in real-time is vital.
+By watching the film you can assess if the sounds match the visuals.

 These are just the basic sounds to think about.
 As the Foley artists would also need to consider the type of shoes and the corresponding sounds that match them.
 What’s more, there may also be other background noises that need to be effectively portrayed.
 Such as people moving behind the door, especially if the filming process wasn’t able to pick this up.

 Originally, Foley sound effects would be recorded during one long take and then manually timed and projected onto the screen.
 However, as technology has progressed, so has editing Foley sound!

 You see, now we can go back and do multiple takes on the same sound, as well as further fine-tune these sounds with editing software services.

 Edit Your Sound

 Why not try creating your Foley sound effects using Adobe Audition?
 Using audio software such as this helps to simplify the process, as well as enhance your sound effects.